NoriginMedia/Norigin-Spatial-Navigation/README.md

 The flag is ignored if `nativeMode` is set.

+### `shouldUseNativeEvents`: boolean (default: false)
+This flag, when set to true, enables the use of native events for triggering actions, such as clicks or key presses.
+For instance, the onClick method will be triggered while pressing the enterKey, as well as cliicking the element itself.
+It is particularly beneficial for enhancing the accessibility of web applications.
+When shouldUseNativeEvents is active, the underlying accessible DOM node becomes the focus of the event.

 ##### `rtl`: boolean (default: false)
 This flag changes focus behavior for layouts in right-to-left (RTL) languages such as Arabic and Hebrew.